Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Introduction

-Photonic Crystals (PhCs) were first conceived in the 1980s \cite{sajeev1987photoniccrystal} as optical systems with periodic refractive indices.
-Just as in solid-state materials, this periodicity can give rise to band gaps where the light in a given frequency range is blocked from propagating through the structure in any direction.
-Since then, researchers have used PhCs to guide and control the propagation of light in many different technological devices such as in fibre optics.
-Moreover, the understanding of the propagation of light in periodic media has also allowed us to understand many optical phenomena in nature, for example, the iridescent colours of the wings of certain butterfly species \cite{PhCreview2001Yablonovitch,peacock2003Zi,butterfly2011Yu,teyssier2015photonic,wilts2012brilliant,parker2001aphrodite}.
+Photonic Crystals (PhCs) were first conceived in the 1980s~\cite{sajeev1987photoniccrystal} as optical systems with periodic refractive indices.
+Just as in solid-state materials, this periodicity can give rise to band gaps where light in a given frequency range is blocked from propagating through the structure.
+Since then, researchers have used PhCs to guide and control light propagation in various technological devices, such as fiber optics~\cite{russell2003photonic}.
+Moreover, the understanding of the propagation of light in periodic media has also allowed us to understand many optical phenomena in nature, for example, the iridescent colors of the wings of certain butterfly species \cite{PhCreview2001Yablonovitch,peacock2003Zi,butterfly2011Yu,teyssier2015photonic,wilts2012brilliant,parker2001aphrodite}.

-Recently, the field has experienced a re-birth due to the discovery of the topological properties that PhCs may sustain.
-Topological photonic crystals, when interfaced with trivial dielectric materials, can sustain surface and edge states within the bulk band gap.
-Importantly, these states are topologically protected and constrain the propagation of light on an interface, allowing for an enhanced local density of states capable of boosting light-matter interactions in confined regions.
+Recently, the field has experienced a rebirth due to the discovery of the topological properties that PhCs may sustain.
+Topological PhCs, when interfaced with trivial dielectric materials, can sustain surface and edge states within the bulk band gap.
+Importantly, these states are topologically protected and constrain light propagation on an interface, allowing for an enhanced local density of states capable of boosting light-matter interactions in confined regions.
 Contemporary theoretical studies envision novel physical phenomena and topological phases in these systems \cite{devescovi2021cubic,topoPhotoRev}.
-Nevertheless, the development of such intricate studies requires the simulation of very large and complicated supercells which often reach the limits of state-of-the-art high performance computing resources \footnote{For instance, the slab-geometry supercell calculations performed in 3D topological PhCs of Ref. \cite{devescovi2021cubic} required 300 Gb of RAM and several weeks of runtime per each k-point.
+Nevertheless, the development of such intricate studies requires the simulation of very large and complicated supercells, which often reach the limits of state-of-the-art high-performance computing resources \footnote{For instance, the slab-geometry supercell calculations performed in 3D topological PhCs of Ref. \cite{devescovi2021cubic} required 300 Gb of RAM and several weeks of runtime per each k-point.
 Scaling these calculations to rod- and cube-geometry supercells would be prohibitively expensive.}.
-Therefore, the development of highly efficient simulation techniques is of high demand for the development of the field.
+Therefore, developing highly efficient simulation techniques is in high demand for the field's growth.